nathanreyes/v-calendar/docs/docs/datepicker/slot-content.md

 ## Default slot

-When a default slot is used with `DatePicker`, that content will display instead of the calendar picker.
+When a default slot is used with `VDatePicker`, that content will display instead of the calendar picker.

 <Example centered>
   <DateSimpleSlot />